TrademarkTrademark

 ...

-In the above example, we have a tags input variable, which we might not always want to provide a real value for.
-Traditionally we would set the default to be {} given that this variable is of type map(string), and even now I would still do this!
-However, for the sake of this example, we can set the default to be null as we have the property nullable defined as true.
-By doing this we are not forced into passing a value for this input variable into our code and can validate at the point of use if it is null or not.
-In some cases, it is easier to do a null check over checking the contents.
+In the example above, we have a tags input variable that we might not always want to give a real value.
+Normally we'd set the default to {} since this variable is of type map(string), and I'd still do that!
+But for this example, we set the default to null because we've got nullable set to true.
+Now we're not forced to pass a value for this input variable, and we can check at the point of use whether it's null.
+Sometimes a null check is easier than checking the contents.

 This is handy when you have a module that lots of engineers consume and you want to add a new feature without breaking the existing callers. nullable makes that much easier.